-The preceding analysis presented several findings that lend support to our identification strategy.
-This includes the findings that switching probabilities did not respond to the tax reform and that earnings responses did not decline for later switchers.
-Both of these results are consistent with the idea that short-term switcher elasticities can be used to uncover long-run elasticities.
-In this section, we present a number of additional identification checks, focusing on whether job switching is selected in a way that could bias our estimates.
-The first check investigates behavioral responses to a placebo reform.
-The results are presented in Figure 12, which plots earnings growth by income bin between 2002-04 and 2004-06, both before the 2009 tax reform experiment.
-Reassuringly, we find no earnings responses to this placebo experiment among either movers or stayers.
-The
+The preceding analysis presented two findings that lend support to our identification strategy: earnings responses for job switchers are stable over time and switching probabilities do not respond to tax changes.
+As discussed, both of these results are consistent with the idea that short-term switcher elasticities can be used to uncover long-run elasticities.
+In this section, we present two additional identification checks, focusing on whether job switching is selected in a way that could bias our estimates.